-- PhD students interested in research of materials for energy and electronics applications are highly encouraged to contact Dr. Lin for possible opportunities.
-More specifically, the interested areas are: 1) bioelectronics; 2) 3D printing of programmable, responsive materials; 3) autonomous material discovery and development by artificial intelligence (AI).
+- PhD students interested in research of materials for electronics and energy applications are highly encouraged to contact Dr. Lin for possible opportunities.
+More specifically, the interested areas are: 1) soft materials for electronics; 2) 3D printing of programmable, responsive materials; 3) autonomous manufacturing and sensing powered by artificial intelligence (AI).

 - Master and undergraduate students who are interested in research of aforementioned research areas to contact Dr. Lin for potential opportunities.

 - Visiting scholars and exchanged graduate students are welcomed to consult Dr. Lin for openings.